helloitsjoe/auctioneer/README.md

 2. Run `npm run start`
 3. In a browser, go to `localhost:3001` to see items up for auction

 If you open two browser windows, each will be assigned a random username (which you can change) to keep track of bids.
-If you bid in one window and refresh the other, you'll see the bids update.
+If you bid in one window and refresh the other (TODO: sockets), you'll see the bids update.
 Outbid each other!